Emergency Dentistry Spring

 Do you accept same-day appointments for dental emergencies?

 Absolutely!
-We are pleased to offer our patients same-day availability with convenient dental office hours, including on Fridays.
-We know dental emergencies can happen at any time, so don’t be afraid to call us when this happens to you.
-Our team members will walk you through what you should do at home and determine if you should get in to see Dr. Kuykendall right away.
+We are pleased to offer our patients same-day availability with convenient dental office hours, including Fridays.
+We know dental emergencies can occur at any time, so don’t be afraid to call us when this happens to you.
+Our team members will walk you through what you should do at home and determine if you need to see Dr. Kuykendall right away.

 Does insurance cover dental emergency visits?

 Most dental insurance companies understand that accidents happen and when they do, you need coverage.
-You’ll need to check with your insurer to determine how much they will cover for these types of emergencies as well as the level of coverage for possible restorative dental work.
+You’ll need to check with your insurer to determine how much they will cover for these types of emergencies as well as how much they’ll pay for restorative dental work.
 If you’ve chipped, cracked, or knocked out a tooth, it will be necessary to fix it before the problem worsens.

-If you’re unsure what your policy states or would rather have a member of our team speak with the insurance company on your behalf, let us know and we’ll be happy to assist.
+If you’re unsure about your policy stipulations or would rather have a member of our team speak with the insurance company on your behalf, let us know and we’ll be happy to assist.